Indonesia Corporate Tax

 Effective tax rate

-Indonesia Tax Rate and Basis of Taxation
+Indonesia Tax Rate and The Basis of Taxation

 The corporate income tax (CIT) rate in Indonesia is subject to certain variations.
 Currently, the standard CIT rate is 25%.
 However, for the fiscal year 2020/2021, the CIT rate has been reduced to 22%.
 From the year 2022 onwards, the CIT rate will be further decreased to 20%.